JimberSoftware/docs/advanced/activedirectory/activedirectory.md

   }
   ```

-  Once you've edited the settings.json file and saved it.
+> [!WARNING]
+> **Attention**!
+Don't forget the comma at the end of lines and the quotation marks!
+Ensure to save the changes made to the file.

   Please go to the services on your domain controller and restart the "JimberNetworkIsolation" service.

 ![Restarting the Service](/ad-restarting-the-service.png)